darksylinc/betsy/Docs/technical_doc_advanced.md

 Why parallel reduction?
 Because it takes us only 8 iterations to find the best thread.

 If we only used thread 0, we would need 256 iterations.
 This doesn't sound that bad until we realize AMD GCN executes 1 instruction every 4 cycles.
-This is not a problem when running 64 threads, but it is really bad if you only have ONE thread doing all the work.
+This is not a problem when running 64+ threads, but it is really bad if you only have ONE thread doing all the work.
 GPUs are meant to be executed in parallel.
-Putting too much work into a single thread is bad.
+Putting all the work into a single thread is bad.

-AMD Navi can run 1 instruction every 2 cycles when executing in Wave32 mode, and NVIDIA is subject to the same problem.
-A bit better than 1 instruction every 4 cycles, but still bad.
-Anyway, the problem is solved using parallel reduction.
+AMD Navi runs 1 instruction every 1 cycle, however each instruction still has a 4-cycle latency before the results can be used and relies on both thread- and instruction-level parallelism to hide that latency.
+Reduction algorithms are pretty much dependent thus not much can be hidden with instruction-level parallelism either.

+NVIDIA does not disclose the details of their architecture but one must assume it is subject to similar problems.
+It is only natural given GPUs optimized for parallel tasks, not to run a single thread.

+Anyway, the problem is solved using parallel reduction since it's the best fit for this type of Hardware.

 Betsy includes both code to gather the result in thread 0 and using parallel reduction, but the former is disabled.
 This is included for ground-truth check in case there's a bug in the parallel reduction code.